Special terminology used in Data Analytics

 Multidimensional Expressions (MDX)

-A database query language used by some OLAP databases, as the SQL query language traditionally used for OLTP relational databases is less for querying OLAP cubes.
+A database query language used by some OLAP databases, as the SQL query language traditionally used for OLTP relational databases is less suitable for querying OLAP cubes.
 However, there are other alternatives as well, and each database engine has its own set of possible query methods, as described in a section on a long page of OLAP server comparisons on Wikipedia.

 N